 - in an emergency take the action necessary to help the child, for example, call 999; - record factual information regarding their concerns on the same day using CPOMS software.
-If access to CPOMS is not possible, paper records must be dated with a clear and concise account of the observations. - report your concern to the DSL as soon as possible, unless it involves an allegation against a member of staff or volunteer in which case the procedures in Appendix 3 should be followed; - if the DSL is not available, ensure the information is shared with the relevant Head of School, or Head Master - if there is a risk of immediate serious harm to a child and it is not possible to report the matter in accordance with this procedure, a referral should be made to local children's services or, if appropriate, the police immediately. - never start your own investigation; - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family; - seek support for yourself if you are distressed.
+If access to CPOMS is not possible, paper records must be dated with a clear and co - software.
+If access to CPOMS is not possible, paper records must be dated with a clear and concise account of the observations. - report your concern to the DSL as soon as possible, unless it involves an allegation against a member of staff or volunteer in which case the procedures in Appendix 3 should be followed; - if the DSL is not available, ensure the information is shared with the relevant Head of School, or Head Master. - if there is a risk of immediate serious harm to a child and it is not possible to report the matter in accordance with this procedure, a referral should be made to local children's services or, if appropriate, the police immediately. - never start your own investigation; - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family; - seek support for yourself if you are distressed.